-A request for an informal review must be made in writing and delivered to the PHA either in person or by first class mail, by the close of the business day, no later than 10 business days from the date of the PHA's denial of assistance.
+A request for an informal review must be made in writing and delivered to COC either in person, first class mail, electronically, or via fax by the close of the business day, no later than 10 business days from the date of COCs denial of assistance.

-The PHA must schedule and send written notice of the informal review within 10 business days of the family's request.
+COC must schedule and send written notice of the informal review within 30 business days of the family's request.

-If the informal review will be conducted remotely, at the time the PHA notifies the family of the informal review, the family will be informed:
+If the informal review will be conducted remotely, at the time COC notifies the family of the informal review, the family will be informed: